aleksey-nikolaev/predef_wiki/Compilers.md

 Identification|`__CC_NORCROFT`| |
 Version|`__ARMCC_VERSION`|V.R|V = VersionR = Revision

-Please note that `__ARMCC_VERSION` is assigned a floating-point number, so it cannot be used by the preprocessor to compare versions.
+Notice that `__ARMCC_VERSION` is assigned a floating-point number, so it cannot be used by the preprocessor to compare versions.

 ##### Example #####